Skip to main content

 You may be a candidate for implants if you:

-• Have a good general and oral health standing
+• Have good overall oral health

 • Have enough healthy bone structure remaining to support the implant